HPSoftware/node-offline-debug/README.md

 To instrument your package, simply 'require' the package first thing in your app.
 All the packages that are loaded afterwards will be instrumented.

+Important! in order to have your packages instrumented you must load them using the require('<package_name>'), you cannot instrumrent packages that are "required" during runtime in a general fashion, such as load all *.js files from a folder.

 The following code samples are instrumenting the [word-finder application](https://github.com/amirrajan/word-finder).
 The application main file is 'server.js', however in order to instrument it as well, we add a new 'init.js' file which simply require 'node_offline_debug' and then 'server.js':

 	// Load the instrumentation